qossmic/deptrac/docs/collectors.md

 ## `packageName` Collector

-The `packageName` collector allows collecting classes and anything similar to classes like interfaces, traits or enums, based on a `@package` annotation in their docblock.
+The `packageName` collector allows collecting functions, classes and anything similar to classes like interfaces, traits or enums, based on a `@package` annotation in their docblock.
 Any matching class-like will be added to the assigned layer.

 ```yaml
 deptrac: